-Parents in Baby and Toddler room have the option of a cot, sleep mat or buggy, which will be discussed with you during your little one’s settle sessions.
-Staff transition toddlers over to beds as they are preparing to move through to Nursery Class, however this will always be discussed with you before it happens and individual cases are always taken into consideration.
+Parents and Carers with children in Baby / Toddler Room can choose eithera cot, sleep mat, or a buggy laid suitably flat for their child’s nap.
+This will be discussed with you during your little one’s settle sessions.
+Staff gently transition toddlers over to beds as they are preparing to move through to Nursery Class.
+Sleep arrangements are always discussed with you beforehand and individual cases are always taken into consideration.

 How do staff get children to sleep?

-Staff will discuss this with you and follow any routines from home, if this is more comforting for your little one, especially whilst settling.
-As children adapt to being at nursery, they will be often fall asleep by themselves, children may be comforted by a staff member rubbing their back or softly rocking them, however this is individual to each child’s needs and if you wish for your little one to go to sleep independently, please make the staff in your child’s room aware.
+Team members will discuss this with you and follow any routines from home, if this is more comforting for your little one, especially while settling.
+As children adapt to being at nursery, they will often fall asleep by themselves, children may be comforted by a staff member rubbing their back or softly rocking them, however this is individual to each child’s needs and if you wish for your little one to go to sleep independently, please make the team members in your child’s room aware.

 Do children have their own bedding and how often is this washed?